Pazhaya Sreekanteswaram Temple

-Pazhaya Sreekanteswaram Temple or Old Sreekanteswaram Temple, located at Puthenchantha in Thiruvananthapuram, is one of the ancient Shiva temples in Kerala.
-According to the renowned historian Elamkulam Kunjan Pillai, this temple existed even in the 9th century AD.
-This temple is the original abode of the Lord of new Sreekanteswaram Mahadeva Temple.
+Pazhaya Sreekanteswaram Temple or Old Sreekanteswaram Temple, located at Puthenchantha in Thiruvananthapuram, is an ancient Shiva & Vishnu temple in Kerala.
+According to historian Elamkulam Kunjan Pillai, the temple has existed since at least 1000 AD.
+This temple is the original abode of the Lord of the new Sreekanteswaram Mahadeva Temple.
 The new temple is situated just outside the "North Fort" in Thiruvananthapuram.
-As noted by Dr. M. G. Sasibhooshan, the old temple was on the route taken by the King of Travancore and his retinue in connection with the Pallivetta of the Sri Padmanabhaswamy Temple.
+According to M. G. Sasibhooshan, the old temple was on the route taken by the King of Travancore and his retinue in connection with the Pallivetta of the Sri Padmanabhaswamy Temple.

 Deities

-The principal deity Shiva is worshipped as a linga of Sreekanteswara, believed to be installed by Parashurama.
-According to devotees, the samadhi of Sage Kanwa is in the precincts of the Temple.
+Shiva is worshipped as a linga of Sreekanteswara, believed to be installed by Parashurama.
+According to devotees, the samadhi of Sage Kanwa is in the precincts of the temple.
 Chettikulam, a pond nearby that was reclaimed decades ago, is referred to in Syanandura Purana Samuchaya and Anantapura Varnana as Kanvatirtha.
-This lends credence to the belief that Old Sreekanteswaram and Chettikulangara formed part of Kanwa Tapovana.
+This led to the belief that Pazhaya Sreekanteswaram and Chettikulangara formed part of Kanwa Tapovana.
 Krishna was installed later to reduce the ferocity of Shiva.
-Ganesha and Serpent gods are worshipped in the temple.
-All the deities here face east.
+Ganesha and the serpent gods are worshipped in the temple.
+All the idols of the deities face east.

-Mritunjaya Homam, Mrityunjaya archana, Jaladhara, Pinvilakku and Kuvala mala samarpanam are the most popular offerings made to Shiva.
+Mrityunjaya Homam, Mrityunjaya Archana, Jaladhara, Pinvilakku, and Kuvala Mala Samarpanam are the most popular offerings made to Shiva.